matcvet/BOT-Feedy/README.md

 ## About

 BOT Feedy is a Discord bot built with [Discord.js](https://discord.js.org/#/) & [Distube](https://distube.js.org/#/) libraries.
-It's a personal project mainly for my own server, so there won't be an invite link for the bot, but feel free to use the source code to create your own copy. :)
+It's a personal project mainly for my own and my friends servers, so there won't be an invite link for the bot, but feel free to use the source code to create your own copy. :)

 ## Pre-requisites